ACME Markets

 Customer Service

-While some customers praised the friendly and helpful staff, others reported rude behavior and poor service experiences.
+Feedback on staff is mixed; while some customers praise helpful and friendly employees, others report rude behavior and poor service experiences.

 Pricing